The SAU language & saugns program

 saugns (the Scriptable AUdio GeNeration System) is a command-line parser and player for SAU (Scriptable AUdio) files and text strings.
 It can also write audio from scripts to WAV files, Au streams, and raw data.

-The program is written in C, without dependencies beyond the standard C library plus system audio support on the given platform.
-(Only systematically tested on x86/x86-64 on *BSD and Linux systems.)
-While currently at most around 120 KB when built on my systems, it may grow with the language.
-It's designed to be fast and can be used even on old and underpowered laptops.
+This project is written in C, without dependencies beyond the standard C library plus system audio support on the given platform.
+(Only systematically tested on x86/x86-64 on *BSD and Linux systems, because that's what I have and run.)
+Small and fast, the program can also be used on old and underpowered laptops.

 The README file describes how to build and install it.
 (If you're running one of the 4 major BSD systems, `make` should be enough to get it built.)